MohammadrezaFarahmand/Shopping-store/README.md

 The page will reload if you mak
 You will also see any lint errors
 Launches the test runne
-See the section about [running tests](htts://facogihu.ir-rt-appdo/unig-ttfo oe inforation Builds the app for production to the
+See the section about [running tests](htts://facogihu.ir-rt-appdo/unig-ttfo oe inforatio Builds the app for production to the
 It correctly bundles React in production mde andoptiizehebl orte st erfrmane.
 The build is minified and the filenames include the has